Why Volunteer with PermaTree?

 - You will work with tools like machete, shovel, spade, pickax, hammer or with your bare hands, depending on what work you are doing.
 If you experienced, you can handle with other machine like electric saw, driller and so on.

 - Stay communicative and involve yourself in to group conversation.

-- The main language at PermaTree is Spanish, we will also speak with you in Spanish so you need to be able to speak and converse in Spanish.
+- The main language at PermaTree is Spanish, we will also speak with you in Spanish so you need to be able to understand and speak / converse in Spanish.

 - Ask questions if you are not sure.
 We welcome your interest!

 PermaTree is a place where people come together and create mutual enrichment.
 Participate as a volunteer and teach/learn from people who share their knowledge.
 On the other hand, we are always looking for mentors to teach the respective topics which match the specific sub-project.
 Or visit the farm to get a taste of permaculture in the green.
 Here we stress collaboration.
 We are about mutual enrichment and working together.
 There is no room for people who think they know everything.

 Each volunteer is asked to be a solid contributor both to the physical work of the site as well as to the social and emotional well-being of the community.
 Remember you will be living and working in a farm family setup!
 You are given the freedom to make a genuine contribution to the future of the PermaTree farm systems.

 Work requirements are a minimum of 5 hours per day (6 days a week) on farm projects or maintenance.
 We use shared facilities: kitchen; bathroom; manual laundry area, and we take turns with daily chores like cleaning.
 All volunteers will also participate in community chores such as cooking, cleaning communal areas, and maintaining the site.
 Some duties (such as: watering garden beds, flipping toilet compost, feeding animals, etc).
 Volunteers will also participate in meetings ranging from managerial tasks to personal feelings on sunday.